-Responsible Investment - qualitative Key Risk Indicator measures for ESG and Net Zero a.
-Net zero ambition (KRI)

-i.
-An assessment by the Risk team of how USSIM is delivering vs its ambition b.
+Responsible Investment - qualitative Key Risk Indicator measures for ESG and Net Zero i.
+An assessment by the Risk team of how USSIM is delivering vs its commitment b.
 ESG integration (KRI)

 i.
 An assessment by the Risk team of how USSIM is integrating ESG factors (including reporting and stewardship)